openspending/os-cli/README.md

 ### Getting Started

-Ensure you have `nvm` and `Python 2.7, 3.3 or 3.4` installed.
+Ensure you have `nvm` and `Python` installed.

-To get started activate virtual environments and install dependencies by command:
+To get started activate virtual environments, install dependencies and add pre-commit hook to review and test code by command:

 ```
 $ source activate.sh